At ECP we believe in:

 - Read MoreKaty MacLeodHead of Arts Faculty

 The Arts in all their forms serve a vital role both for the good of the individual and also for society: “Art asks us to think differently, see differently, hear differently, and ultimately to act differently, which is why art has moral force.”
 (Jeanette Winterson).

 See Our Faculties

 Teaching & Learning Team

-- Read MoreEmily RankinDeputy Head (Upper School & Teaching and Learning)
+- Read MoreEmily RankinDeputy Head & Head of Upper School, Whole School Teaching and Learning Lead

 ECP classrooms are incubators of meaningful, compelling learning experiences.
 Facts and ideas aren’t simply recited; they are vigorously explored and evaluated.